Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: Data Rectification Pipeline

-\paragraph{Oracle-Guided Surgical Rectification} We employ an Oracle to perform surgical edits, which can be either a human being or a stronger teacher model.
+\textbf{Oracle-Guided Surgical Rectification.}\quad We employ an Oracle (e.g., a human expert or a teacher model) to perform surgical edits.
 The Oracle is provided with $y^-$ and optionally the ground truth, then instructed to only modify incorrect reasoning steps, while maintaining the original style.
-This results in a rectified response $y^+$ that represents the ``nearest valid neighbor'' to the error $y^-$ in the semantic space.
-To enhance efficiency, we adopt an \textit{offline} setting.
-We provide the full prompts in Appendix \ref{appd:prompt}.
+After filtering out any outputs with incorrect final answers, we obtain a rectified response $y^+$ that represents the ``nearest valid neighbor'' to the erroneous response $y^-$ in the semantic space.
+To enhance efficiency, we adopt an \textit{offline} setting (i.e., the Oracle is queried once per failure rather than at each training step).
+We provide the full prompts in Appendix \ref{appd:prompt}, and verify the framework's robustness to a weaker open-source Oracle and to prompt formulation in Appendix~\ref{appd:weak_oracle} and Appendix~\ref{appd:prompt_sensitivity}, respectively.

-\paragraph{LCS Filtering} To strictly enforce the proximity of the rectified data to the student's distribution, we apply a topological constraint based on the Longest Common Subsequence (LCS) \cite{wagner1974string}.
+\textbf{LCS Filtering.}\quad To strictly enforce the proximity of the rectified data to the student's distribution, we apply a structural constraint based on the Longest Common Subsequence (LCS) \citep{wagner1974string}.
 For every pair $(y^-, y^+)$, we calculate the change ratio $R_{LCS}$:

 where $|\cdot|$ denotes sequence length.
 We filter out samples where $R_{LCS} > \gamma$.
-We set $\gamma=0.6$ to maximize the retention of training samples while maintaining model performance. \modify{Appendix \ref{appd:change_ratio} shows the change ratio distributions.}
+We set $\gamma=0.6$ to maximize the retention of training samples while preserving downstream performance (see Appendix~\ref{appd:lcs_threshold} for the rationale and ablation).
+Appendix \ref{appd:change_ratio} shows the change ratio distributions.

 In the resulting dataset, $y^-$ and $y^+$ in each sample share the majority of their token trajectories, diverging only at decision-critical parts.
-This is essential for our subsequent optimization, as it allows the gradients to focus more on the divergent reasoning tokens.
+This is essential for our subsequent optimization, as it allows the gradients to focus on the divergent reasoning tokens.